Madubhashana/Ascendion-SSE-Mobile-Tech-Assement/README.md

 ### Validate the questions

-Please update the value of `question` () in `src/App.tsx` file to populate the corresponding answer.
+- Please update the value of `question` () in `src/App.tsx` file to populate the corresponding answer.
 The acceptable values are `'question1' | 'question2' | 'question3'`

+- The web app uses <Link> from `react-router-dom`, which will be compiled to <a> in the browser.

-Run `yarn test` to execute the unit tests.
+- Run `yarn test` to execute the unit tests.
 It has configured a Github Action CI/CD for unit tests as well.